AdobeDocs/experience-manager-65.en/help/journey-headless/developer/path-to-first-experience.md

 ## Requirements {#requirements}

-Before you continue with this document, ensure that you have reviewed the previous document in the AEM Headless Developer Journey, [Getting Started with AEM Headless as a Cloud Service](getting-started.md) making sure you:
+Before you continue with this document, ensure that you have reviewed the previous document in the AEM Headless Developer Journey, [Getting Started with AEM Headless](getting-started.md) making sure you:

 * Fulfill the listed requirements.
 * Have considered your own project definition including scope, roles, and performance.